This article will help you figure out whether a naturopathic doctor is the best person to help you, and if so, how to choose a naturopath.

-If you haven’t seen a naturopath before, you may be surprised to see that we use conventional tests and a practical, scientific approach to treating your health issues.
+Naturopathic Medicine is a multi-dimensional approach to health, based on centuries-old traditions of healing.
+It has now been proven by a huge body of modern scientific research.
+If you’ve never seen a naturopath, you may be surprised to see that we use conventional tests and a scientific approach to treating your health issues.

 Naturopathic Medicine Vs. Conventional Medicine

 A simple comparison between conventional medicine and naturopathy is that the conventional approach is more focused on curing, while naturopathy is more focused on healing.

 Both are important.

 Curing refers to removing a disease or health issue, something most of us need from time to time.
 But removing the issue doesn’t necessarily address the reason it was there to begin with.